Joe Frank Harris

-Joe Frank Harris (born February 16, 1936) is an American businessman and Democratic politician who served as the 78th Governor of the U.S. state of Georgia from 1983 to 1991.
+Joseph Franklin Harris (born February 16, 1936) is an American businessman and Democratic politician who served as the 78th governor of Georgia from 1983 to 1991.

 Early life and career

 Harris was born in the Atco Mill Village of Cartersville, Georgia, to Frank and Frances Harris.
 Harris was the second of three children with brother Fred Harris and sister Glenda Harris Gambill.
-Harris went on to graduate from the University of Georgia in 1958 with a degree in business administration.
+Harris attended Asbury College for one year, then went on to graduate from the University of Georgia in 1958 with a degree in business administration.
 While attending Georgia, he also became a member of Lambda Chi Alpha fraternity.
 Upon graduation, Harris returned to his native Cartersville, Georgia to join his father Frank and brother Fred in the family run cement business.
-Harris Cement Products, Inc. operated from 1940–1980, and during the late 1970s furnished all the cement for the bridges and overpasses constructed on Interstate 75 from Cobb County to Gordon County.
-Harris was persuaded to run for the Georgia House of Representatives in 1964 and served nine terms.
+Harris Cement Products, Inc. operated from 1940 to 1980, and during the late 1970s furnished all the cement for the bridges and overpasses constructed on Interstate 75 from Cobb County to Gordon County.
+Harris was persuaded to run for the Georgia House of Representatives in 1964 and served nine terms from January 3, 1965 to January 11, 1983.
 Harris became the chairman of the Appropriations Committee in 1974.
+Since the death of Jimmy Carter on December 29, 2024, Joe Frank Harris is the earliest serving and oldest living governor of Georgia.

 Gubernatorial campaign

-When he ran for governor in 1982, Harris was seen as a long shot candidate, but with the support of the Speaker of the Georgia House Tom Murphy, he was able to win the primary over U.S. Representative Bo Ginn.
-Memphis, Tenn.-based consultant Deloss Walker played a key role in his campaign.
+When he ran for governor in 1982, Harris was seen as a long-shot candidate, but with the support of the Speaker of the Georgia House Tom Murphy, he was able to win the primary over U.S. Representative Bo Ginn.
+Deloss Walker, a political campaign consultant based in Memphis, Tennessee, played a key role in his campaign.

 Gubernatorial accomplishments

 Harris called himself the education governor as he raised the state salaries for teachers. and implemented the Quality Basic Education Act (QBE), built the Georgia Dome, created the Technical College System of Georgia formerly known as the Department of Adult & Technical Education, and lured the 1996 Summer Olympics to Atlanta.
 Harris is also credited with building more libraries during his term than any other governor in Georgia's history.
 Also during his term, Harris created the Growth Strategies Commission chaired by Cartersville native and prominent developer Joel Cowan.
+His fiscal strategies resulted in higher bond ratings for the state and during his governorship Georgia was rated among the country's top 15 best-managed states by Financial World.